You are here:

 Apply for benefits under the Federal Pension Act (BVG)

-Would you like to apply for benefits under the Federal Pensions Act?
+Would you like to apply for benefits under the Federal Pension Act?

-Benefits under the Federal Pensions Act are paid on application to persons who have suffered damage to their health as a result of war, military service or service similar to military service.
+Benefits under the Federal Pension Act are granted on application to persons whose health has been impaired as a result of war, military or military-like service.

-Because of the health and economic consequences of this injury, benefits may be granted:
+The health and economic consequences of this injury can be taken into account:

-The amount of the pension depends on the type and severity of the health and economic consequences of the damage.
-In addition to the basic pension, which is independent of income, there are also benefits which are independent of income, such as a severely disabled allowance.
-Nursing care allowance, lump sum for clothing and laundry wear, as well as income-dependent benefits such as compensation for occupational injury and compensation pension are possible according to the circumstances.
+The amount of the pension depends on the type and severity of the health and economic consequences of the injury.
+In addition to the income-independent basic pension, other income-independent benefits, such as the allowance for severely disabled persons, are also available. care allowance, lump sum for clothing and laundry wear, as well as income-dependent benefits such as occupational injury compensation and compensatory pension, depending on the circumstances.

 • Survivors' pensions

-A widow's pension or widow's allowance may be granted.
-This includes the basic pension as well as the income-dependent compensation pension and damage compensation.
-In addition, a care compensation can be granted if the widow of a damaged person with a care allowance according to level II has cared for him/her for more than 10 years during the marriage.
+A widow's pension or widow's allowance can be granted.
+This includes the basic pension as well as the income-related compensation pension and compensation for damages.
+In addition, a care allowance can be granted if the widow of an injured person with a care allowance according to level II has cared for them for more than 10 years during the marriage.

 • Orphan's pension/orphan's allowance

-In addition to the basic pension, an income-related equalisation pension is possible.
+In addition to the basic pension, an income-related equalization pension is possible.

 • Parents' pension

-By this we mean medical and dental treatment, hospital treatment, provision of orthopaedic aids, cures.
+This includes medical and dental treatment, hospital treatment, the provision of orthopaedic aids and cures.

-War-disabled persons and war survivors are entitled to benefits from the war victim welfare service, which includes in particular assistance with vocational rehabilitation, recovery assistance, supplementary living assistance, assistance for the elderly and sick benefits.
+War victims and war survivors are entitled to war victims' welfare benefits, which include, in particular, vocational rehabilitation assistance, recuperation assistance, supplementary subsistence assistance, assistance for the elderly and sickness benefits.

 Requirements

-A claim under the BVG (Federal Pension Act) is only based on persons from the 1st and 2nd World War:
+An entitlement under the BVG (Federal Pension Act) only applies to persons from the 1st and 2nd World Wars:

 • injured soldiers